dantonic81/portfolio/README.md

 - market depth and liquidity
 - price volatility
 - database replication
-- we should add functionality to add to portfolio button
 - right now we're just creating and deleting users, we need functionality to edit them and change roles as well

 ## FIX